 Sundance 2025 Review: KISS OF THE SPIDER WOMAN, Politics, Queerness, and Jennifer Lopez

-As Valentín slowly, almost imperceptibly becomes a willing, even eager listener to Molina’s fancifully embroidered storytelling, a second, film-within-a-film emerges, the titular title.
-Luna plays a fashionista of the highest order, Molina her besotted assistant, and Valentín an amorous photographer who journeys with Aurora to her birthplace and his, a small, out-of-the-way Argentinian town controlled by a ruthless thug and his goons, paralleling Molina and Valentín’s oppressive experiences under the military regime.
-Love within the imagined film, when it arrives in delirious Technicolor fashion, seems doomed to failure and tragedy (as with Molina and Valentín).
+As Valentín almost imperceptibly transforms from reluctant to willing listener for Molina’s fancifully embroidered storytelling, a second, film-within-a-film emerges, the titular Kiss of the Spider Woman.
+Luna plays a fashionista of the highest order, Molina her besotted assistant, and Valentín an amorous photographer who journeys with Aurora to their mutual birthplace, a small, out-of-the-way Argentinian town controlled by a ruthless thug in a suit and his goons, paralleling Molina and Valentín and their experience under the military regime.
+Within the imagined film-within-a-film, love arrives in delirious Technicolor fashion.
+Reflecting Molina and Valentín, however, it seems doomed to failure and tragedy.

 Gorgeously shot by cinematographer Tobias A. Schliessler, directed with throw-back, old-school flair by Condon, and expertly choreographed to sonorous Latin-American rhythms, the film-within-a-film sequences can practically stand on their own as a mini-film.
 Even as those scenes reflect and refract developments in Molina and Valentín’s relationship, including the growing threat from the military regime and its representatives within the prison system, they offer Lopez, Luna, and Tonatiuh the opportunity to showcase different sides of their talents as performers.